Baby hatch: Reasons for using baby hatches

 One reason many babies have been abandoned, especially in the past, was that they were born out of wedlock.
-Today, baby hatches are more often intended to be used by mothers who are unable to cope with looking after their own child and do not wish to divulge their identity.
+In modern times, baby hatches are more often intended to be used by mothers who are unable to cope with looking after their own child and do not wish to divulge their identity.
 In some countries, it is not legal for mothers to give birth anonymously in a hospital, and the baby hatch is the only way they can safely and secretly leave their child to be cared for by others.
-In India and Pakistan, the purpose of baby hatches is mainly to provide an alternative to female infanticide, which occurs due to socio-economic factors including the high cost of dowries.
+In India and Pakistan, the purpose of baby hatches is mainly to provide an alternative to female infanticide, which occurs due to socioeconomic factors including the high cost of dowries.

 Opposition and legal issues

 Some issues with baby hatches are connected to children's right to know their own identity, as guaranteed by the UN Convention on the Rights of the Child's Article 8.
 Another problem is that the anonymous person who drops off the infant may not have the legal right to do so, perhaps without the permission of the mother.
 Also, in some places baby hatches may be overwhelmed by the abandonment of sick and disabled children.

-Not all countries have safe-haven laws such as in the US which decriminalize leaving a child with an authority, and so it can be legally risky for a mother to abandon her baby in a baby hatch.
+Not all countries have safe-haven laws allowing for babies to be left in designated safe areas, so it can be legally risky for a mother to surrender her baby in a baby hatch.